-Recreation facilities such as play equipment areas, pools and tennis courts must be screened and not visible from off-site subject to approval of the Aesthetics Council.
+Recreation facilities such as play equipment areas and tennis courts must be screened and not visible from offsite.
 Night lighting of private tennis courts is not permitted.
-Portable facilities such as basketball hoops, trampolines, skateboard ramps, etc. must be used only on private property, and must be removed from view from off-site when not in use and overnight.
-Permanent basketball backboards and or goals are not permitted.
+Permanent basketball backboards and or goals must be adequately screened from off-site views with building mass or landscape elements.